 Many mothers have wonderful post-delivery support and experiences.
 Unfortunately, others will encounter unforeseen medical or emotional challenges.
-Mothers expect to hold their babies soon after delivery, to be discharged home with their newborns, and to hold their babies in the comfort of their home.
+Mothers expect to hold their babies soon after delivery, to be discharged home with their newborns, and to hold their babies in the comfort of their homes.
 However, many mothers will not be able to do so.
 As much as mothers may have been educated and prepared by their health educators and lactation specialists, unplanned cesarean sections occur, and lactation challenges are common.
 Also, postpartum affect dysregulation often interferes with the mother's bonding and her child's attachment.

-Frequent post-delivery challenges include moderate to severe postpartum depression (PPD), moderate to severe postpartum anxiety (PPA), acute stress, trauma, and moderate to severe posttraumatic stress disorder (PTSD), all of which could increase two to four weeks after delivery or over a more extended time.
+Frequent post-delivery challenges include moderate to severe postpartum depression (PPD), moderate to severe postpartum anxiety (PPA), acute stress, trauma, and moderate to severe post-traumatic stress disorder (PTSD), all of which could increase two to four weeks after delivery or over a more extended time.

 Mothers who lose a child prenatally or postnatally have high rates of depression and anxiety and receive limited treatment for these conditions, if any.
-"Moms who were bereaved had much higher odds of depression and PTSD" (Gold, Leon, Boggs, & Sen, 2014).
+"Moms who were bereaved had much higher odds of depression and PTSD" (Gold et al., 2014).
 According to Dr. Gold, there are more perinatal deaths every year in the United States than suicides and homicides put together.
 Annual perinatal deaths also exceed annual motor vehicle deaths of children and adults combined.

-Trauma Informed and High Risk Prenatal and Perinatal Family Treatment
+Trauma-Informed and High-Risk Prenatal and Perinatal Family Treatment

-The first year of parenthood can be a stressful time, especially for already stressed and at high-risk couples.
+The first year of parenthood can be a stressful time, especially for already stressed and high-risk couples.
 Perinatal developmental guidance and family therapy may alleviate ongoing childrearing difficulties.
-Having treated mild, moderate, and at high-risk multicultural, bilingual, pregnant mothers and their families, in different clinical settings, for more than 28 years, I have come to favor a combination of: Eye movement desensitization and reprocessing (EMDR) trauma informed therapy, and family-systems multi-generational work.
+Having treated mild, moderate, and high-risk multicultural, bilingual, pregnant mothers and their families in different clinical settings for more than 28 years, I have come to favor a combination of Eye movement desensitization and reprocessing (EMDR) trauma-informed therapy and family-systems multigenerational work.

-This treatment combination evolved over many years of prenatal and perinatal clinical observation and close collaboration with pregnant women, their babies, caregivers, and my own trauma informed training evolution and advancement.
+This treatment combination evolved over many years of prenatal and perinatal clinical observation and close collaboration with pregnant women, their babies, caregivers, and my trauma-informed training evolution and advancement.

-Prenatal and perinatal psychology is a growing science which studies the psychophysiological effects and implications of the earliest experiences of the individual, before birth (prenatal), as well as, during and immediately after childbirth (perinatal).
-Prenatal and perinatal experiences are considered fundamental in shaping the future of psychological development.
-Working with pregnant families and practicing pre- and perinatal psychology before knowing such a term existed, I came to understand the vital therapeutic importance of three factors:
+Prenatal and perinatal psychology is a growing science that studies the psychophysiological effects and implications of the earliest experiences of the individual before birth (prenatal) as well as during and immediately after childbirth (perinatal).
+Prenatal and perinatal experiences are fundamental in shaping psychological development's future.
+Working with pregnant families and practicing prenatal and perinatal psychology before knowing such a term existed, I came to understand the vital therapeutic importance of three factors:

-- 1) Acknowledging and involving the womb baby in the healing therapeutic process; - 2) Supporting the expectant mother and her womb baby as a family unit; and - 3) Practicing the most effective, specifically tailored, "spot on" interventions and trauma informed therapy models with the mother before her baby is born.
+- 1. Acknowledging and involving the womb baby in the healing therapeutic process - 2.
+Supporting the expectant mother and her womb baby as a family unit - 3.
+Practicing the most effective, specifically tailored, "spot on" interventions and trauma-informed therapy models with the mother before her baby is born.

-Resulting from my extensive clinical observations, the following offers a list of several mother and womb baby bonding exercises, as well as, symptom stabilization and wellness practices for pregnant women.
+Based on extensive clinical observations, the following lists several mother and womb-baby bonding exercises and symptom stabilization and wellness practices for pregnant women.